nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/content/blog/my4.md

 ```

 This is all we have to do to make a HTTP DELETE network request to the server, to the specified endpoint.
-As a reminder, check out https://flaviocopes.com/http/ to see how HTTP requests work.
+As a reminder, check out https://flaviocopes.com/http/ and **[HTTP Protocol](</image/HTTPprotocol.html>)** to see how HTTP requests work.

-Since this is a destructive action, we can also add a hx-confirm attribute to the element, to make the user confirm the action (this is something provided to us by htmx - see https://htmx.org/attributes/hx-confirm/):
+Since this is a destructive action, we can also add a hx-confirm attribute to the element, to make the user confirm the action (this is something provided to us by htmx - see https://htmx.org/attributes/hx-confirm/ and **[attributes hx-confirm](</image/htmx-hx-confirmAttribute.html>)**):

 ```